Conditions générales d’achat de Form-on.com

 1. The prices are fixed prices and include Value Added Tax, packaging, any assembly required, insurance and carriage paid to the respective destination point advised by Doka including unloading.
 Estimates, quotations, and planning and consultancy work shall not be charged to Doka, unless an agreement is made to the contrary.

 3. Doka is within its rights to offset open claims held by Doka or its Umdasch Group affiliates against demands and claims from the contractual partner, its parent, daughter, sister or other affiliated companies.
-The VP explains itself in all other resprects in agreement with a complete or partial transmission of the rights and obligations of Doka from the present treaty on third by Doka; in this connection the VP passes on a possible right objection in the sense of the §38 exp.
+The CP explains itself in all other respects in agreement with a complete or partial transmission of the rights and obligations of Doka from the present treaty on third by Doka; in this connection the CP passes on a possible right objection in the sense of the §38 exp.
 2 UGB.

 III.
 Delivery date/transfer of risk